China Eastern Airlines Flight 5210

-China Eastern Airlines Flight 5210 (CES5210/MU5210), also known as the Baotou Air Disaster, was a flight from Baotou Erliban Airport in Inner Mongolia, China, towards Shanghai Hongqiao International Airport, with a planned stopover at Beijing Capital International Airport.
-On 21 November 2004, just two minutes after takeoff, the Bombardier CRJ200ER fell from the sky and crashed into a lake in Nanhai Park, next to the airport, killing all 53 people on board and two more on the ground.
+China Eastern Airlines Flight 5210 (CES5210/MU5210), also known as the Baotou Air Disaster, was a scheduled flight from Baotou in Inner Mongolia, China, to Shanghai, with a planned stopover at Beijing.
+On 21 November 2004, just two minutes after takeoff from Baotou, the Bombardier CRJ200ER fell from the sky and crashed into a lake in Nanhai Park, next to the airport, killing all 53 people on board and two more on the ground.

 An investigation by the Civil Aviation Administration of China (CAAC) revealed that the plane had not been deiced by the ground crew while it was parked on the tarmac.
 Ice accumulation on the wings caused the plane to lose its lift, causing the crash.
 It is the deadliest accident involving a CRJ100/200 series, and was the deadliest in China Eastern Airlines' history at that time until the crash of Flight 5735 on 21 March 2022, which killed 132 crew and passengers.

 Accident

-Flight 5210 was operated by a Bombardier CRJ200ER, SN 7697, which was powered by two General Electric CF34-3B1 engines, which was delivered in November 2002, two years prior to the crash.
-At the time of the accident, the plane was still painted with China Yunnan Airlines livery, despite the airline having merged with China Eastern Airlines in 2003.
+Flight 5210 was operated by a Bombardier CRJ200ER powered by two General Electric CF34-3B1 engines, and was delivered in November 2002, two years prior to the crash.
 The plane took off at 08:21 local time, 15 minutes ahead of schedule, carrying 47 passengers and six crew members.
 Ten seconds after taking off, the airplane shook for several seconds and then fell to the ground.
 The plane skidded through a park and crashed into a house, a park ticketing station, and a port, setting fire to several moored yachts.
 It then plunged into an icy lake.
 All 53 people on board and two park employees on the ground were killed in the crash.